ARC: Argument Representation and Coverage Analysis for Zero-Shot Long Document Summarization with Instruction Following LLMs: Datasets

 We employ two datasets that include both argument role annotations and reference summaries: \texttt{CANLII} \cite{xu2021toward}, representing the legal domain, and \texttt{DR. INVENTOR (DRI)} \cite{fisas2016multi}, representing the scientific domain.
 An overview of dataset statistics is presented in Table~\ref{tab:dataset_stats}.
 Both datasets consist of long-form documents paired with long-form reference summaries that average $>150$ words \cite{krishna-etal-2023-longeval}.
+More analysis and examples are given in Appendix~\ref{app:more_analysis}.